Hawkeye (Clint Barton): Marvel Cinematic Universe

-Jeremy Renner portrays Clint Barton / Hawkeye in the live-action Marvel Cinematic Universe films Thor, The Avengers, Avengers: Age of Ultron, Captain America: Civil War, and Avengers: Endgame, as well as the live-action Disney+ series Hawkeye.
+Jeremy Renner portrays Clint Barton as Hawkeye and Ronin in the live-action Marvel Cinematic Universe films Thor, The Avengers, Avengers: Age of Ultron, Captain America: Civil War, and Avengers: Endgame, as well as the live-action Disney+ series Hawkeye.
 Additionally, Renner voices alternate timeline versions of the character in the animated Disney+ series What If...?.
+Renner will reprise the role in the film Avengers: Doomsday.